diatomsRcool/checklists/README.md

 polygon_dict.p - This dictionary allows looking up a polygon by the corresponding country's geonames id.
 It was created by make_country_dict.py

 reduce_polygon.ipynb - This code was used to reduce the length of the polygons that were too large to fit in the API query

+rename_checklist.py - This code changes file names from a geonames id to a country name and creates directories for each country.

 taxon_data.txt - The results of make_taxon_records_data.py.
 It is a list of all families from each country and their number of observations.